josufh/SHA1/README.md

-# SHA1 Algorithm Implementation in C
+# SHA1 Algorithm Implementation in C for files

 ## Usage